Quansight-Labs/quansight-labs-site/posts/2020/09/design-of-the-versioned-hdf5-library.markdown

 Since virtual datasets act exactly like real datasets and operate at the HDF5 level, each version is a real group in the HDF5 file that is exactly that version.
-However, these groups should be treated as read-only, and you should never access them outside of the versioned-hdf5 API (see below).
+However, these groups should be treated as read-only, and you should never access them outside of the Versioned HDF5 API (see below).

 ## HDF5 File Layout

-Inside of the HDF5 file, there is a special `_versioned_data` group that holds all the internal data for versioned-hdf5.
+Inside of the HDF5 file, there is a special `_versioned_data` group that holds all the internal data for Versioned HDF5.
 This group contains a `versions` group, which contains groups for each version that has been created.
 It also contains a group for each dataset that exists in a version.
 These groups each contain two datasets, `hash_table`, and `raw_data`.

-For example, consider a versioned-hdf5 file that contains two versions, `version1`, and `version2`, with datasets `data1` and `data2`.
+For example, consider a Versioned HDF5 file that contains two versions, `version1`, and `version2`, with datasets `data1` and `data2`.
 Suppose also that `data1` exists in both versions and `data2` only exists in `version2`.
 The HDF5 layout would look like this